djrobson/ReverbWave/README.md

   - Freeze Mode: For infinite reverb effects
   - High Frequency Delay: Adds natural delay to higher frequencies
   - Crossover: Sets the frequency threshold for high frequency processing
+  - Harmonic Detuning: Creates stereo enhancement by selectively detuning odd harmonics in the left channel and even harmonics in the right channel
+  - Harmonic Detuning: Creates stereo enhancement by selectively detuning odd harmonics in the left channel and even harmonics in the right channel

 ### Real-Time Spectrum Analyzer